 If you don't have time to wash an item you are about to wear, and it doesn't smell fresh, one easy trick is to use a dryer sheet.
 No matter what the dryer sheet brand or fragrance, it is bound to smell better than the unwashed clothing you want to wear.
 The important thing is to get the clothes mixed up with the fabric sheet.

 If you have a dryer, throw the item you want to wear in and let it tumble with three or four dryer sheets.
 You may end up smelling like "spring flowers" or "mountain air," your garment will be wrinkle-free, and you won't offend anyone with dirty laundry smell!

 If you can plan ahead (Of course not!
 You wouldn't be in this predicament in the first place if you could!), buy "linen-scented" dryer sheets and keep a box around for these emergencies.

 Air Freshener to Make Clothes Smell Freshly Laundered

 Air fresheners like Febreze don't help rid your dirty clothes of odor, but they do mask it.
 This is alright as a temporary fix, especially if you are going to an outdoor event.

-This method is simple: Just spray the air freshener over the clothing, both front and back.
-Let it air out for at least ten minutes before putting the garment on.
+This method is simple: Just spray the air freshener over the clothing, both front, and back.
+Let it air out for at least 10 minutes before putting the garment on.